canonical/ubuntu.com/templates/engage/vmware-to-charmed-openstack.md

 Also, watch the ‘From VMware to Charmed OpenStack’ <a href="#webinar">webinar</a> for a demonstration showing how to migrate an IT workload from VMware to Charmed OpenStack using the Cloud Migration as a Service tool from Cloudbase Solutions - Coriolis®.

 Coriolis is the simplest way to migrate Windows or Linux virtual machines alongside their associated storage and networking configurations across multiple cloud platforms.
-Among the advantages of Coriolis are it’s scalable architecture, agentless design, integrated scheduler and REST API allowing automated operations.
+Among the advantages of Coriolis are its scalable architecture, agentless design, integrated scheduler and REST API allowing automated operations.